 Advice for incoming ETAs:

 Welcome to this beautiful island, Kinmen!
-We have beautiful beaches around the whole island and sunset.
+We have beautiful beaches around the whole island.
 The secret of military history would take you to the past.
 The peaceful pace on this island and smiles on the Kinmenese faces are all the pretty scenery here.

 Hi All, I'm Ann Peng, one of the Kinmen coordinators.
 I graduated from Tamkang University B.A.
 English Language and Culture.
 I have worked with Fulbright since 2015.